MSLNZ/ls-fringeapp/README.md

 1. Open a powershell window in `ls_fringeapp` folder
 2. `uv run ls_fringeapp`

-The first time this is run the correct version of python and the required dependencies will be installed.
+The first time this is run the correct version of python and the required dependencies will be installed (in a local environment).
 Use the same command to run again.

 If running without `uv` (from an IDE for instance), just run `FringeApp03.py` in the `src/ls_fringeapp` folder.
+See the end of [progress_notes](progress_notes.md) for more details on file and folder organisation.

 ## Usage
 On startup you'll see the folowing.